novasmedley/deepRadiogenomics/README.md

 * Neural networks were trained on Amazon Web Services using Deep Learning AMI with Ubuntu 16.04.4 LTS and the `tensorflow_p36` environment.
 All other classifiers were implemented on an Ubuntu 18.04.1 LST machine.

-    * Check out AWS's environment documentation at XX.
+    * Check out AWS's environment [documentation](https://docs.aws.amazon.com/dlami/latest/devguide/overview-conda.html).
     * Python 3.6 dependencies (training of comparative models, gene masking, gene saliency):

         ```